 A Dev’s View of Drupal 8

-With the release of Drupal 8 promised for Winter 2013, Drupal developers will soon be working with a package incorporating the biggest structural changes ever introduced to the CMS.
+With the release of Drupal 8 in our future, Drupal developers will soon be working with a package incorporating the biggest structural changes ever introduced to the CMS.
 Get ready to go back to school, because big changes to the way you code are right around the corner.

 At Drupalcon 2013 in Portland this Spring, Dries Buyetart talked about the need for Drupal to interact smoothly with other products in order to better establish itself in the Enterprise marketplace.
 This is a welcome strategy for Drupal, promising to push the CMS into more markets while establishing itself as a legitimate option for large-scale clients.

 Making this happen requires a fundamental restructuring of the product itself.
 Drupal 8 integrates key components of the Symfony framework, requiring a restructuring of Drupal core.
 Object oriented code patterns will increasingly become the norm.
 New outside code libraries will do much of the heavy lifting of day-to-day tasks.
 Theming patterns will be significantly different and file-based configuration files using the YAML language will fundamentally change how we deploy and manage Drupal 8 sites.

 So what are the key concepts of Drupal 8 to pay attention to in the coming months?
 Here’s a quick look at what’s in store, and what it means for your daily coding.

 The inclusion of key components of the Symfony Framework into Drupal core will affect every aspect of your day-to-day coding life.
 If you’re not familiar with Symfony, it’s an open-source project that --among other things--provides a set of libraries for common programming tasks.
 These include, managing HTTP Request Objects, YAML configuration files, even a new theming engine (Twig), to name a few.